techascent/tvm-clj/examples/box-blur.md

 ## What this means to me

-I am really proud to bring you this.
+I am really happy to bring you this.
 For me this is a great thing to see a field that was so extremely difficult and arcane (high performance computing) start to open up with more general and powerful tools.
 I have been a part of GPGPU programming since it started it has always required quite specialized knowledge along with extensive and